victorwallsten/rts-utils/README.md

 * [scripts](scripts): Scripts for communicating with the MD407 via the terminal.

 ## TODO
-* Instructions for modifying the makefile when adding files to the project.
 * Instructions for building and using the makefile generator.
 * Instructions for using the scripts.